Lobesitdoll/mdncomp/README.md

 A sample config file is included.
 Use the option`--configpath` to get location to the config folder.

-You can of course, as an alternative, define aliases in some terminals.
-In cmder you could do (editing the "installfolder/config/user-aliases.cmd" file):
+Tip: You can as an alternative, define alias commands in some terminals with specific settings for different purposes.

-    bcd=mdncomp -s $1

-which will always show shorthand format when running as "bcd".

-In a xterm terminal you can open and edit the file "/home/username/.bashrc":

-    alias bcd="mdncomp -s"

-to do the same.
-It's now simply a matter of adding different aliases for different purposes.

 Wiki
 ----